zarroboogs/p5-ct/README.md

 Various trophy counters that track when a trophy is unlocked.

-__This is particulary helpful to track the progress of the "Passionate Listener" trophy.__ Contrary to popular belief, this trophy only tracks lines spoken _during combat_ using _either navigator_.
+__This is particularly helpful to track the progress of the "Passionate Listener" trophy.__ Contrary to popular belief, this trophy only tracks lines spoken _during combat_ using _either navigator_.

 ### Compendium